 9,956 acres of high sandy hills and oak barrens, poorly drained wetlands, farm land, ponds and marshes surround a 1,000 acre lake attracting deer, wild turkey, waterfowl, hawks, owls, osprey, bald eagles and a wide variety of songbirds.
 No sign-in is required to scout, hike, fish or wildlife watch.

 Willow Slough FWA provides primitive camping on a first-come, first-served basis.
 A picnic area is also available.
 For details on camping fees and amenities, call the property office at (219) 285-2704.

-The current Willow Slough rifle range will close for renovations starting Sept.
-28. Renovations will include installing moveable target stands, additional pistol stations, modern restroom facilities, a sales area and additional safety measures.
-The range will likely re-open mid to late summer of 2016.
+The rifle range is open.
+Fall 2016 improvements included moveable target stands, additional pistol stations, modern restroom facilities, a sales area and additional safety measures.
+View hours and contact information.

 Wild blackberries, blueberries and raspberries, walnuts and spring and fall mushrooms may be gathered from the property.
 Mushroom hunting is allowed and no sign-in is necessary.
 Mushroom hunting is prohibited during the spring turkey hunting hours, which is 30 minutes before sunrise to noon during spring turkey season.

 NO Swimming Allowed.

 Please Read and Obey All Signs.